 Graduate Fellows have the opportunity to meet an impressive set of invited speakers each quarter.
 Fellows should enroll in MolE 599 to get credit for this series.
 If you would like to have lunch with a visiting speaker, or have a suggestion for a future speaker, please email email@example.com.
 Include the speaker name, area of interest, and reason for inviting if you are recommending a speaker.

 Periodically, we will arrange energy-related tours of area businesses and installations for our students.
 We have visited Itek Solar, Microsoft Smart Building Operations Center, and PNNL labs.
-Contact education director Danica Hendrickson if you have an idea for a field trip.
+Contact Associate Director of Education and Workforce Engagement Danica Hendrickson if you have an idea for a field trip.

 Interdisciplinary Learning Resources

 CEI is committed to providing the highest level of academic and professional preparation for its members.
 Fellows have opportunities to participate in training programs in professional ethics, designing broader impacts programs, communicating science to the public, and graphics and video production that will prepare them for a productive career.
-Opportunities will be offered throughout the year; contact education director Danica Hendrickson with ideas or inquiries.
+Opportunities will be offered throughout the year; contact Associate Director of Education & Workforce Engagement Danica Hendrickson with ideas or inquiries.

-CEI Graduate Fellows work with Education Director Shaun Taylor to produce an educational “product of lasting value” (PLV).
-This provides the fellows with experience in broader impact programs and products, and adds to our library of materials that CEI can share with the scientific community and the broader public.
-The audience for a PLV could include fellow grad students, undergraduate students, and event all the way down to elementary school students.
+CEI Graduate Fellows work with Associate Director of Education & Workforce Engagement Danica Hendrickson to produce an educational “product of lasting value” (PLV).
+This provides the fellows with experience in broader impact programs and products, and adds to our library of materials that CEI can share with the scientific community and the public.
+The audience for a PLV could include fellow grad students, undergraduate students, K-12 students, or the general public.
 Graduate Fellows spend about 10 hours on a PLV.

 Example Products of Lasting Value